 - Be specific and clear: A good question should allow for focused study and straightforward answers.
 Avoid being broad or vague since this could lead to a sprawling investigation.

-- Make it measurable: Your research question should be framed in a way that allows for gathering and analyzing data.
+- Make it measurable: Your research question should be framed in a way that allows for gathering and analysing data.
 It should be possible to measure the aspects of the question through available methods.

 - Ensure relevance: The question should be relevant to current issues or contribute to a field of study that interests you.
 It should address a gap in knowledge or add a new perspective to existing studies.